danielperezh/tuvistavie.github.io/_posts/2018-05-03-knowledge-repo-setup.md

 ```

 Then, modify `config.py` to reflect the SQL configuration.
-For the above example, assuming MySQL is running on the same server
+For the above example, assuming PostgreSQL is running on the same server

 ```python
 SQLALCHEMY_DATABASE_URI = 'postgresql+psycopg2://knowledge_repo:password@localhost:5432/knowledge_repo'
 ```

-Finally, stop the server, install PyMySQL and restart the server
+Finally, stop the server, install the SQL driver (psycopg2 here) and restart the server
 with the configuration file.

 ```